-As at September 30, 2022, the Company's capital resources include cash of \$636,535 and receivables of \$92,876.
-Current work includes: engineering studies to assess the economic potential of a smaller start-up and improved ESG aspects for a mining project at Cañariaco Norte; environmental studies to support permit applications to resume drilling at Cañariaco Norte, Sur and Verde; and initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.
+As at December 31, 2022, the Company's capital resources includes cash of \$341,115 and receivables of \$42,180.
+Current work includes: engineering studies to assess the economic potential of a smaller start-up and improved ESG for a mining project at Cañariaco Norte; environmental studies to support permit applications to resume drilling at Cañariaco Norte, Sur and Verde; and initiatives that benefit the community and maintain the Company's presence in the Cañariaco Copper Project area.

 The consolidated financial statements have been prepared on the basis of accounting principles applicable to a going concern, which assume that the Company will continue operations for the foreseeable future and will be able to realize its assets and discharge its liabilities in the normal course of operations as they come due.
-As at September 30, 2022, the Company had incurred \$39,910,951 of cumulative losses since inception.
+As at December 31, 2022, the Company had incurred \$39,861,873 of cumulative losses since inception.

-During the nine months ended September 30, 2022, 3,148,213 common shares were issued: pursuant to the exercise of 2,580,000 stock options for proceeds of Cdn\$244,000, and 568,213 common shares with fair value of Cdn\$130,689 to settle a Cdn\$67,800 debt.
-The Company recorded a loss of \$49,041 in connection to the debt settlement with services providers.
+During the year ended December 31, 2022, 6,612,499 common shares were issued: pursuant to the exercise of 5,230,000 stock options for proceeds of Cdn\$303,406 and pursuant to the exercising of 714,286 RSU's and pursuant to issuing 100,000 shares in relation to the Canyon Creek option agreement and 568,213 common shares with fair value of Cdn\$130,689 to settle a Cdn\$67,800 debt.
+The Company recorded a loss of Cdn\$62,889 in connection to the debt settlement.

-On April 29, 2022, the Company received a bridge loan in the aggregate principal amount of Cdn\$1 million from an arm's length individual investor (the "Lender") for a twelve-month term at 10% to be repaid on maturity and Cdn\$1 million from Fortescue.
+On April 29, 2022, the Company received a bridge loan in the aggregate principal amount of Cdn\$1 million from an arm's length individual investor (the "Lender") for a twelve-month term at 10% to be repaid on maturity.